Note: Please be patient with these early chapters; I was very young when I started!

 "I…" Aerith started, and then realized there was nothing she could say.

-"I would forget everything if I did not get it out of my head."
-He looked away again, strands of blue-steel hair falling in his eyes.
+"I would forget everything if I didn't get it out of my head."
+He looked away again, strands of hair falling in his eyes.
 "I have to write it, but I didn't want you to read it.
 Do you think I'm insane?"

 "I don't—" she stopped, her soft green eyes sliding closed.
 "I don't think you are insane Ienzo.
 You reality is just… different from mine."